-The school may work with other services to support children, eg. TASS (Team Around the School and Setting), Inclusion and Attendance Advisors, Child and Adolescent Mental Health Services, Early Help services among others.
+The school may work with other services to support children, e.g. ESBAS Education Support, Behaviour and Attendance Service (ESBAS) - Czone (eastsussex.gov.uk), Child and Adolescent Mental Health Services, Early Help services among others.

 16. What specialist services does the school use to support children and their families?